loda-lang/loda-programs/programs/oeis/list2.md

 * [A278313](http://oeis.org/A278313) ([L10 program](A278313.asm)): Number of letters "I" in Roman numeral representation of n.
 * [A278417](http://oeis.org/A278417) ([L07 program](A278417.asm)): a(n) = n*((2+sqrt(3))^n + (2-sqrt(3))^n)/2.
 * [A278484](http://oeis.org/A278484) ([L10 program](A278484.asm)): Main diagonal of A278482.
+* [A278701](http://oeis.org/A278701) ([L40 program](A278701.asm)): Characteristic function of base-n Wieferich primes: 1 if prime(k) is a base-n Wieferich prime, 0 otherwise, where k runs over the positive integers starting from 1.
+Square array A(n, k), read by antidiagonals.
 * [A278814](http://oeis.org/A278814) ([L17 program](A278814.asm)): a(n) = ceiling(sqrt(3n+1)).
 * [A278816](http://oeis.org/A278816) ([L05 program](A278816.asm)): Numbers that can be produced from their own digits by applying one or more of the eight operations {+, -, *, /, sqrt(), ^, !, concat11()}, with no operation used more than once, where "concat11()" means the operation of concatenating two single digits.
 * [A278831](http://oeis.org/A278831) ([L24 program](A278831.asm)): Minimal number of possible moves at the n-th ply of a chess game, excluding positions where no move is possible.